Best of Morocco Family Holiday

 The weather in Morocco can be extreme.
 Summer temperatures can be uncomfortably hot, especially for those who aren't accustomed to the heat, so please consider what time of year you travel carefully.
 If you do travel in the warmer months, pack layers to cover you from the sun, bring the necessary sun protection and drink plenty of water.

 On Day 6, the group will take a camel trek through the Sahara.
 You will set off from your camp on the edge of a desert and loop back.
 This is a great way to experience the desert, but if you'd prefer, it's possible to walk alongside the caravan on the sand for about an hour.
-The walk is not very demanding and you manage with a basic level of fitness.
+The walk is not very demanding, so a basic level of fitness is fine.

 Important information